safellama/plexiglass/README.md

 ## What is Plexiglass?

-Plexiglass is a toolbox designed to test vulnerabilities and safeguard LLMs.
+Plexiglass is a toolkit for detecting and protecting against vulnerabilities in Large Language Models (LLMs).

 Plexiglass uses [litellm](https://github.com/BerriAI/litellm) under the hood.